 As of EM1, this first step is based on a double-anonymous peer-review by an independent Time Allocation Committee (TAC).
-Please carefully consult the Policies & Procedures document for AO-4 and consult with the ESA PS (cheops-support@cosmos.esa.int) if you have any questions.
+Please carefully consult the Policies & Procedures document and consult with the ESA PS (cheops-support@cosmos.esa.int) if you have any questions.